NewEnglandTravelPlanner.com Logo Brattleboro, Vermont Travel Guide

-The first town you are likely to encounter if you come from New York City or Boston is Brattleboro, and in a way this is as it should be, for Brattleboro was the site of Vermont's first colonial settlement.
+The first Vermont town you may encounter if you come from New York City or Boston is Brattleboro, the site of Vermont's first colonial settlement.

-Today Brattleboro is one of the state's larger towns, with a population around 13,000 occupied in printing and manufacture of books, furniture and optical products.
+Brattleboro, Vermont, on the Connecticut River at the confluence of the West River, 105 miles (169 km) northwest of Boston and 58 miles (93 km) north of Springfield MA (map), is one of Vermont's larger towns, with a population around 12,000 occupied in printing and manufacture of books, furniture and optical products.

 Brattleboro has a substantial arts colony: painters, sculptors, weavers, photographers, musicians, even circus arts.